huggingface/model-evaluator/README.md

 > Submit evaluation jobs to AutoTrain from the Hugging Face Hub

+**⚠️ This project has been archived.
+If you want to evaluate LLMs, checkout [this collection](https://huggingface.co/collections/clefourrier/llm-leaderboards-and-benchmarks-✨-64f99d2e11e92ca5568a7cce) of leaderboards.**

 ## Supported tasks

 The table below shows which tasks are currently supported for evaluation in the AutoTrain backend: